 For over a decade, the Committee has hosted Wonderful Women, an elegant event series dedicated to celebrating and empowering women and promoting life-changing research.

-In 1988, Canadian philanthropist Marvelle Koffler, wife of the late Murray Koffler, became aware that the intellectual strength of women was not being utilized at the Weizmann Institute, and founded the International Weizmann Women for Science program to champion women in the scientific world.
+In 1988, the late Canadian philanthropist Marvelle Koffler, wife of the late Murray Koffler, became aware that the intellectual strength of women was not being utilized at the Weizmann Institute, and founded the International Weizmann Women for Science program to champion women in the scientific world.

-Jamie Gelfand & Deborah Yedlin
+Calgary Co-Chairs Jamie Gelfand & Deborah Yedlin

 Toronto Chair Michele Atlin